--Florent Lescombes, Proprietor & Vice-President
+-Florent Lescombes, President

-Our vineyard is located 47 miles west of Deming, New Mexico, at an elevation of 4,500 feet.
+Our 200-acre vineyard is located 47 miles west of Deming, New Mexico, at an elevation of 4,500 feet.
 This creates warm days and cool nights where there is often a difference between day and night temperatures of 30 degrees or more.
 This climate makes it possible to grow some of the best grapes in New Mexico.
 Our Viticulturist, Emmanuel Lescombes, manages the day-to-day operations of our vineyard, producing 7-10 tons of grapes per acre on average.
-We currently have 180 acres planted with Cabernet Sauvignon, Chardonnay, Moscato, Merlot, Zinfandel, and several other varietals.
+We currently have 180 acres planted with Cabernet Sauvignon, Chardonnay, Moscato, Pinot Grigio, Merlot, Chenin Blanc, and several other varietals.
 The vines are planted on 8′ x 5′ spacing which allows over 1,000 vines per acre, and also gives proper access to sunlight and water.

-Our winery is nestled in the heart of the Mimbres Valley in Deming, located in southwest New Mexico, America’s oldest wine producing region.
-The winery is situated on 15 acres and has a 500,000 gallon capacity.
+Our winery facility is nestled in the heart of the Mimbres Valley in Deming, located in southwest New Mexico, America’s oldest wine producing region.
+The winery is situated on 15 acres and has a 500,000-gallon capacity.
 Our winery is composed of over 50 tanks, each up to 16,200 gallons in capacity.
 Most of the tanks are equipped with computer controlled temperature jackets.
 An even temperature during fermentation and maturation ensure a consistently high-quality product.
 After aging in stainless steel tanks, many red wines (and a few whites) are matured in oak barrels to smooth out tannins and add character inherited from oak contact.
-Each oak barrel holds approximately 60 gallons, and is composed of either American or French Oak.
+Each oak barrel holds approximately 60 gallons and is composed of either American or French Oak.
 The wine must remain in-barrel anywhere between 3 months to 2 years. and each barrel costs anywhere from $300 to $900 and last 3 to 5 years.
 Racking, fining and filtering is used to remove sediments that accumulate during fermentation and maturation.
-Delicate care is taken during every step to ensure quality, consistency and safety.
+Delicate care is taken during every step to ensure quality, consistency, and safety.
 Tasting panels continually sample the product to check flavor and aroma development, and lab testing is tracked to ensure the wine is crafted to its full potential.

-When the wine is ready to bottle, it must be re-filtered to ensure that it is sterile.
+When the wine is ready to bottle, it must be refiltered to ensure that it is sterile.
 Our plate filter removes all particles larger than .35 microns (1 micron is 1/1000 of a millimeter).
 We also use a secondary filter, a cartridge filter, to be absolutely sure that the wine is clean and ready for bottling.
 A tasting panel does a final sampling to ensure the wine is of exceptional quality and something we can be proud to serve our customers.
 Finally, the wine is ready to be bottled!
-Our bottling capacity peaks at over 200,000 cases annually, and we are the only winery in the state which offers contract processing and bottling for other wineries in New Mexico, Texas and Arizona.
+Our bottling capacity peaks at over 200,000 cases annually, and we are the only winery in the state which offers contract processing and bottling for other wineries in New Mexico, Texas, and Arizona.
 The bottling line is made up of many different pieces of equipment.
-First the bottles go through a bottle rinser which ensures they are perfectly clean.
+First, the bottles go through a bottle rinser which ensures they are perfectly clean.
 Next, the bottles are filled with wine.
 The wine is pumped from its holding tank behind the bottling line into the filler, which fills the bottles with exactly the right amount of wine.
 Then, the bottle is conveyed to the corker, which takes each bottle, one-by-one, compresses a cork and inserts it into the bottle.
 A rinser then cleans off any residue on the outside of the bottle, and the bottles are dried by warm air so that the labels can be applied.
-Finally the bottles enter our capping machine, which places a capsule on the top of the bottle and applies pressure to tighten it to protect the cork.
+Finally, the bottles enter our capping machine, which places a capsule on the top of the bottle and applies pressure to tighten it to protect the cork.
 The bottles then immediately enter the labeler, which spins the bottle onto a waiting set of labels.
 The bottles are then taken off the line, packed into cases and stacked onto pallets to be stored in our climate controlled warehouse.
 Every step is carefully controlled in order to protect the integrity of the wine.